PaulieB14/bitcoin-substreams-analytics/README.md

 # Bitcoin Substreams Analytics

-A simple framework for extracting Bitcoin blockchain data using Substreams technology.
+A simple framework for extracting Bitcoin blockchain data using Substreams technology, with support for UTXO tracking and token balances in ClickHouse.

 ## Overview

-This project provides a basic solution for Bitcoin blockchain analytics, focusing on:
+This project provides a comprehensive solution for Bitcoin blockchain analytics, focusing on:

 - Extraction of key metrics from Bitcoin blocks
+- UTXO tracking and token balance calculation
+- Integration with ClickHouse for efficient querying and analytics
 - Processing using Substreams technology
 - Simple and clean implementation following best practices